jessicawyc/securityhub-siem-insight/README.md

 ### Step 1 Design insights

-For this user case, we  will use 3 cutome insights, you may follow the [offical guide] (https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-custom-insights.html#:~:text=include%20both%20resources.-,Creating%20a%20custom%20insight%20(console),-From%20the%20console )to create custom insights in console or use CLI command.
+For this user case, we  will use 3 cutome insights, you may follow the [offical guide](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-custom-insights.html#:~:text=include%20both%20resources.-,Creating%20a%20custom%20insight%20(console),-From%20the%20console )to create custom insights in console or use CLI command.

 Use below CLI to create and get the arn of three custom insights: